Portland’s Green Bike Boxes

 Motorists may be unaware that it is illegal to drive and park in bicycle lanes.
 Even more critical, they are unaware of the need to yield to cyclists when crossing a bicycle lane to turn right or get into a right-turn only lane.
 The result of this is a relatively high level of conflicts in these areas--both in terms of crashes and "near misses."

 Where are these blue lanes?
+They have been transitioned to Green Bike Lanes / Boxes.

 This link will take you to the list and the City of Portland also provides images.